zooniverse/panoptes/README.md

 #### Usage

-0. Clone the repository `git clone https://github.com/zooniverse/Panoptes`.
+1. Clone the repository `git clone https://github.com/zooniverse/Panoptes`.

+0. Install Docker from the appropriate link above.

 0. `cd` into the cloned folder.

+0. Run `docker-compose build` to build the containers Panoptes API container.
+You will need to re-run this command on any changes to `Dockerfile.dev`

+0. Install the gem dependencies for the application
+  + Run: `docker-compose run --rm --entrypoint="bundle install" panoptes`

 0. Setup the configuration files via a rake task
-  + Run: `rake configure:local`
+  + Run: `docker-compose run --rm --entrypoint="bundle exec rake configure:local" panoptes`
+  + Run: `docker-compose run --rm --entrypoint="bundle exec rake configure:doorkeeper_keys" panoptes`

-  Or manually copy the example configuration files and setup the doorkeeper keys.
+  + Alternatively, manually copy the example configuration files and setup the doorkeeper keys.
     + Run: `find config/*.yml.hudson -exec bash -c 'for x; do x=${x#./}; cp -i "$x" "${x/.hudson/}"; done' _ {} +`
-  + Run: `rake configure:doorkeeper_keys`

-0. Install Docker from the appropriate link above.

-0.  + **If you have an existing Panoptes Docker container or if your Dockerfile.dev has changed,** run `docker-compose build` to rebuild the containers.
-    + Otherwise, create and run the application containers by running `docker-compose up`
+0. Create and run the application containers with `docker-compose up`

-0. After step 5 finishes (most likely with a missing db error), open a new terminal and run `docker-compose run --rm --entrypoint="bundle exec rake db:setup" panoptes` to setup the database.
-This will launch a new Docker container, run the rake DB setup task, and then clean up the container.
+0. If the above step reports a missing database error, kill the docker-compose process or open a new terminal window in the current directory and then run `docker-compose run --rm --entrypoint="bundle exec rake db:setup" panoptes` to setup the database.
+This command will launch a new Docker container, run the rake DB setup task, and then clean up the container.

 0. To seed the development database with an Admin user and a Doorkeeper client application for API access run `docker-compose run --rm --entrypoint="bundle exec rails runner db/fig_dev_seed_data/fig_dev_seed_data.rb" panoptes`

-0. Open up the application in your browser:
+0. Open up the application in your browser at http://localhost:3000
-  + It should be running on http://localhost:3000
-  + If it's not and you're on a Mac, run `docker ps`, and find the IP address where the `panoptes_panoptes` image is running.
-E.g.: 0.0.0.0:3000->3000/tcp means running on localhost at port 3000.

-     ```
-CONTAINER ID        IMAGE                         COMMAND                  CREATED             STATUS              PORTS                            NAMES
-1f98164914be        panoptes_panoptes             "/bin/sh -c /rails_ap"   16 minutes ago      Up 16 minutes       80/tcp, **0.0.0.0:3000->3000/tcp**   panoptes_panoptes_1
-     ```

-This will get you a working copy of the checked out code base.
-Keep your code up to date and rebuild the image if needed!
+Once all the above steps complete you will have a working copy of the checked out code base.
+Keep your code up to date and rebuild the image on any code or configuration changes.

 ## Testing